Greveley/AutoEncoderImageDenoise/README.md

 These seismograms are the target output of the network.
 A random level of Gaussian noise is then added to the clean seismic data; this dataset is the input to the network.
 ### Model generation:
 A number of models have been (and still are being) tested to give optimum results.
 These models include:
-* Convolutional autoencoders applied over windows of the input images.
+* Convolutional autoencoders applied over windows of the input images. *** results shown below from this model type ***
-* Unet architecture model. (so far this model gives the best results)
+* Unet architecture model.
 * 1D Artificial neural network.
 * 1D Convolutional neural network.
 ### Fitting models: